leonardodelfino/smartrr-currency/README.md

 - **currency-api**: The back-end API built with Node.js and TypeScript.
 It serves as the intermediary between the front-end and the database.
 This service also is responsible for handling requests from the `currency-scheduler` for data updates.
 Additionally, a MongoDB database is created within the same Docker environment to store currency conversion data.

 - **currency-scheduler**: A Node.js and Typescript application responsible for running scheduled jobs to fetch data from `rapid-api` and comunnicates the `currency-api` to save to database.

-Each service has its own README explaining how to run the project.

 ### Why Three Services?